Kevinrob/guzzle-cache-middleware/README.md

 Performance.
 It's very common to do some HTTP calls to an API for rendering a page and it takes times to do it.

 # How?
-With a simple Middleware added at the top of the `HandlerStack` of Guzzle6.
+With a simple Middleware added at the top of the `HandlerStack` of Guzzle.

 ```php
 use GuzzleHttp\Client;